Permanent residency

 Permanent residency is a person's legal resident status in a country or territory of which such person is not a citizen but where they have the right to reside on a permanent basis.
 This is usually for a permanent period; a person with such legal status is known as a permanent resident.
-In the United States, such a person is referred to as a green card holder but more formally as a Lawful Permanent Resident (LPR).

 Permanent residency itself is distinct from right of abode, which waives immigration control for such persons.
 Persons having permanent residency still require immigration control if they do not have right of abode.
 However, a right of abode automatically grants people permanent residency.
 This status also gives work permit in most cases.
 In many Western countries, the status of permanent resident confers a right of abode upon the holder despite not being a citizen of the particular country.

 Nations with permanent residency systems

 Not every nation allows permanent residency.
 Rights and application may vary widely.

 All European Union countries have a facility for someone to become a permanent resident, as EU legislation allows an EU national who moves to another EU country to attain permanent resident status after residing there for five years.
 The European Union also sets out permanent residency rights for long-term resident third country nationals under directive (2003/109/EC).
 A novel approach was the granting of rights across the national borders of states adhering to the directive.
+Permanent residents of European Union states who are citizens of another EU state enjoy extra rights; they can vote in European Parliament (and, in some cases, municipal and regional) elections in their country of residence.
+As an example, a Romanian citizen who emigrated to France would be able to vote in local and European Parliament elections in France (but not Romania).

 As for Hong Kong and Macau, both special administrative regions of China, they do not have their own citizenship laws, the term "permanent residents" refer to persons with the right of abode in these territories.
 Most permanent residents of Chinese descent are Chinese citizens according to Chinese nationality law.

 Other countries have varying forms of such residency and relationships with other countries with regards to permanent residency.
+Such as Canada which conducts CRS draws through its Express Entry system to invite its temporary resident for permanent residency.

 The countries and territories that have some type of permanent resident status include: